 Mental health is important at every stage of life, from childhood and adolescence through adulthood.
 It helps determine how we handle stress, relate to others, and make choices.
 Which is why we develop and promote projects that highlight the truth about mental health and how to access behavioral and mental health services in Fond du Lac County.

 Explore our site to learn about the suicide prevention, youth emotional health screening, and trauma-informed care initiatives which aim to promote positive mental health for all residents of Fond du Lac County by implementing the the strategies below.
-And help combat misinformation by learning the 9 most common mental health myths.

 - Reduce Stigma: Educate the community about the facts related to mental health conditions, their occurrence in the general population, and the effectiveness of treatment in order to reduce the misunderstandings that can lead to fear and discrimination.